PRIME-TU-Delft/Open-LA-Applets/README.md

 # Turborepo visuals

 This repository contains multiple packages and applications for the PRIME Graphics group.
 It hosts the code for the interactive applets in the [Open Linear Algebra Book](https://dbalague.pages.ewi.tudelft.nl/openlabook/index.html) by the Delft University of Technology.
+The applets are hosted here: https://openla.ewi.tudelft.nl.

 ## What's inside?